Inductive Propositions in Coq

 - If

-is even, thenS (S n)
+nis even, thenS (S n)is even.

 We start at the base case 0, for which we sequentially apply #2 to be able to construct the set of all even natural numbers.